Tree-formed Verification Data for Trusted Platforms: Secure Generation of Tree-Formed Verification Data

 \subsection{Complexity of Tree Formation}

 The spatial complexity of the tree formation algorithm is very small.
 As internal data needs precisely three locations: $d\in\{1,\ldots,r\}$, $n\in\{0,\ldots,2^d-1\}$, and $k\in\{1,\ldots,d\}$, the size of that data is at most $d + 2\lceil\log_2 d\rceil\leq r + 2\lceil\log_2 r\rceil$ Bits.
-Additionally, depending on implementation one register may be required to receive and hold the current measurement value, and/or as intermediate register for the operations on verification data registers.
+Additionally, depending on implementation one register may be required to receive and hold the current measurement value, and/or as an intermediate register for the operations on verification data registers.
 The SML increases moderately in size.
 For a completely filled binary tree of depth $d$, $2^{d+1}-2$ node values, including leaf measurements, are stored in the SML (the root node is contained in a $V_i$).
 That is, the tree-formed SML is less than double the size of the linearly formed SML containing only measurement values.

 For an estimation of the temporal complexity, we consider a full tree of depth $d$, i.e., $2^d$ leaf measurements.
-The various operations involved in algorithm~\ref{alg:tree-form} are \begin{itemize} \item[$M$] Add measurement to $V_d$; $V_d \gets m$. \item[$S_V$] Store a verification data register to SML; $V_k\to$ SML. \item[$S_m$] Store measurement to SML; $m\to$ SML. \item[$V$] Copy verification data register; $V_k\gets V_{k+1}$. \item[$E_1$] Extend $V_d$ with measurement; $ V_d\gets V_d\diamond m$. \item[$E_2$] Extend inner node registers; $V_k\gets V_k\diamond V_{k+1}$. \end{itemize} The symbols above denote the operations and their execution times interchangeably.
+The various operations involved in algorithm~\ref{alg:tree-form} are \begin{itemize} \item[$M$] Add measurement to $V_d$; $V_d \gets m$. \item[$S_V$] Store a verification data register to SML; $V_k\to$ SML. \item[$S_m$] Store measurement to SML; $m\to$ SML. \item[$V$] Copy verification data register; $V_k\gets V_{k+1}$. \item[$E_1$] Extend $V_d$ with measurement; $ V_d\gets V_d\diamond m$. \item[$E_2$] Extend inner node registers; $V_k\gets V_k\diamond V_{k+1}$. \end{itemize} The symbols introduced in the list items above denote the execution times of the described operations.
 The one missing operation $m\gets$ RoTM can be subsumed in $S_m$.

 By the structure of the tree, the occurrences of the operations are easily counted. $S_m$ occurs at each leaf, i.e, $2^d$ times. $E_1$ and $M$ occur at each inner node at depth $d-1$, i.e., $2^{d-1}$ times. $V$ and $E_2$ occur at each inner node from depth $d-2$ upward, i.e., $2^{d-1}-1$ times.
 Finally, $S_V$ occurs at each inner node of the tree except the root, which remains in $V_1$.
 That is, $S_V$ occurs $2^d-2$ times.
 Altogether this yields the estimate